 Too many options

 Yes, this space is more crowded than ever before.
 It’s easy to get lost with most tools talking about “fancy” capabilities but failing to get the basics right.
-Success rate from test automation still remains way below expectations.
-It is important that a tool is capable of handling the complexities of a modern application landscape and at the same time, help you build sustainable and low maintenance automation.
+The success rate from test automation still remains way below expectations.
+It is important that a tool is capable of handling the complexities of a modern application landscape and at the same time, help you build sustainable and low-maintenance automation.

 Narrow your list down

 Sometimes when doing comparisons, it’s easier to strike out some options based on obvious factors and work with a shorter list.
 It helps maximize your time on trial and evaluation and really ensure it works for your business and app landscape.

 - Easy to get mislead by traditional “record and play”.
 It’s marketed and comes across as magically fast, this technology is a decade older.
 You can put lipstick on a pig, but it’s still a pig.
 The link to the blog goes into more details of why record & play just doesn’t work in the real world.

 - Stay away from tools whose core expertise is not automation, like model-based testing tools that “integrate” with automation tools.
 Or tools that started out as desktop application testing tools and added capability for web and API.